PrincessSkywalker/Projects/2/README.md

 so the editor will feel fast and responsive to the user.

 The head of the editor group, who you are trying to impress, is a big fan of stacks.
 Implementing the buffer with any other data structure would be a bad career move on your part.
 She is a real stickler about only using ADT stack methods like `push()`, `pop()`, `peek()` and `size()`.

-You think that an array based stack like `java.util.Deque` might be memory efficient choice.
+The boss has given you two options to complete the task:

+1 - For your stacks, use a memory efficient class that implements java.util.Deque.
+Use addFirst() for push, removeFirst() for pop, and peekFirst() for peek.

-After you get your `Buffer.java` working correctly, you hear through the grapevine the boss might give you a bonus if all your stacks use a single array for char storage.
+2 - Implement the stacks yourself, such that all your stacks use a single char array for storing the data.
+(You get 10 bonus pts for this approach.)

 ### Problem 5: Eeny, meeny, miny, moe (26pts)